Chapter 1: The Letter

 Kanéko looked over her shoulder for someone to prove her legitimacy.
 The nearest building, Jinmel’s smithy, was empty.
-Next to it, the local store’s door was shut tightly.
-A half dozen houses that lined the road leading up to the gate were also quiet.
+Next to it, the only store’s door was shut tightly.
+The half dozen houses lining the road leading up to the gate were also quiet.
 Everyone would be at lunch at the great hall.
 The gate itself had one of its two doors held open with an old cart.
 Missing wheels and waist-high grass were both a silent comment of how long it had been since someone had last closed the gate.

 She gestured toward the keep.
 The copper embroidery on her sleeve matched her hair and sparkled in the sun.
 “Come on, I’ll take you to my father.”

 The postal carrier stepped back.
 His sword inched out of the sheath.
 “I said back away, sandy!
 And go back to shit-hole of a desert where you can from!”

 “Please,” she said as calmly as she could.
 “I’ll take you to the others.”